Mpox Epidemic: WHO Warns of Significant Spreading Risk Worldwide

 After outbreaks of epidemics localized on the African continent, monkeypox was responsible for a global epidemic in humans in 2022.
 Declared a global health emergency in July 2022, the WHO pointed to an “extraordinary” spread at 75 non-endemic countries.
 The WHO lifted the alert in May 2023 but called for continued vigilance.

-“All countries, including their health authorities and clinicians/health workers, should take note that the global Mpox epidemic is ongoing,” the WHO warns again in its report.
+“All countries, including their health authorities and clinicians/health workers, should take note that the global Mpox epidemic is ongoing,” the WHO warns once more in its report.

-It warns of “new characteristics of the modes of transmission of the disease, sexual and unknown, which raise concerns about the rapid and continued expansion of the epidemic”.
+It warns of “new characteristics of the modes of transmission of the disease, sexual and unknown, which raise concerns regarding the rapid and continued expansion of the epidemic”.

 It is therefore recommended to continue to follow recent WHO recommendations to combat the spread of the virus: epidemiological surveillance, strengthening of laboratory diagnostic capacities, public awareness, provision of vaccines, appropriate care cases, strengthening research to better understand the modes of transmission…